JuryA/awx-stack/README.md

 55bzqy29bde3        awx_postgres.1      chmod666/postgres:9.6         swarm1              Running             Running 36 minutes ago
 ```

-This compose file works with volume driver "docke-volume-netshare" by ContainX
+This compose file works with volume driver "docker-volume-netshare" by ContainX for the nfs part